Principal, Bartlett and Co. Property

 It’s rare that Tim Bartlett doesn’t get up on his feet to finish some tale he is telling.
 Such is his love of a good story and its place in understanding people and their real estate dreams.

-For 30 years Tim Bartlett has had a front row seat in the great love story between Australians and their property.
+For nearly three and a half decades Tim Bartlett has had a front row seat in the great love story between Australians and their property.

 Since he started looking after the rent roll in his first job in 1990, he’s seen it all in Illawarra real estate; the recession we had to have, 17% interest rates, booms and busts, the changing Wollongong skyline.
 He’s seen new suburbs pop up and he’s outlasted Guests Pies, Southern Crepes, and the Illawarra Steelers.